projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

 This rule applies to the data structure with all the following properties:

 a) The data structure is used by multiple modules;
-b) The corresponding resource is exposed to external components, such as SOS or UOS;
+b) The corresponding resource is exposed to external components, such as the Service VM or a User VM;
 c) The name meaning is simplistic or common, such as vcpu or vm.

 Compliant example::